bitzotechservices-cmd/bitzotechservices.github.io/README.md

 # bitzotechservices.github.io
-An IT solutions service led by an industry expert, focused on website and app development, maintenance, and support.
+Bitzo is an IT solutions service led by an industry expert, focused on website and app development, maintenance, and support.